USCCA Review [for 2024] | Written by a Firearms Attorney

 USCCA is one of the most talked about Concealed Carry insurance providers on the market.
 But is it worth it?

-Unlike other articles out there, I am a firearms attorney and I’ll take a deep look into their policy, and in this USCCA review, I’ll let you know what you can expect and whether or not USCCA is worth it.
-However, I’m not YOUR attorney so this is not legal advice and only you can decide whether ccw insurance is right for your situation (and which provider to choose).
+Unlike other articles out there, I am a firearms attorney and a certified insurance intermediary, and have consistently taken a deep look into their policy (and its changes over the years).
+So, in this USCCA review, I’ll let you know what you can expect and whether or not USCCA is worth it.
+However, I’m not YOUR attorney so this is not legal advice and only you can decide whether CCW insurance is right for your situation.

-USCCA Review Summary: Although we had some issues with their policy in the past, the USCCA has recently updated their terms and we are really impressed with the coverage you can get by being a USCCA member.
-In fact, the value from a USCCA membership is so great, our co-founder Dave joined and became a member after reading this updated review.
+USCCA Review Update: Although I’ve had some issues with their policy in the past, USCCA has recently updated their terms and I’m really impressed with the coverage you can get by being a USCCA member.
+In fact, the value from a USCCA membership is so great, our co-founder Dave joined and became a member after reading this updated review….but did I?
+Read to find out.

 But before we begin, I want to let you know that some of the links below are affiliate links that can help us keep our ammo budget going but they will NOT affect your price nor do they affect our advice.